philipturner/molecular-renderer/Documentation/tests.md

 ## MM4 Energy Minimization

 Proof of concept of energy minimization using custom FIRE algorithm, proving there is no need for the built-in minimizer from OpenMM.
+Relies on GitHub gist.

+TODO: Implement in a future PR.

+## Key-Value SSD Caching

+Example that uses the `.build` folder for the Swift package to hold 3 different structures cached on disk.
+Builds on the previous test.
+Relies on GitHub gist.

-TODO: Implement during the acceleration structure PR
+TODO: Implement in a future PR.

 ## Rotating Beam